JunMa11/COVID-19-CT-Seg-Benchmark/README.md

 ```
 @dataset{COVID-19-CT-Seg-Dataset,
-  author       = {Ma Jun and
+  author       = {Ma, Jun and
-                  Ge Cheng and
+                  Ge, Cheng and
-                  Wang Yixin and
+                  Wang, Yixin and
-                  An Xingle and
+                  An, Xingle and
-                  Gao Jiantao and
+                  Gao, Jiantao and
-                  Yu Ziqi and
+                  Yu, Ziqi and
-                  Zhang Minqing and
+                  Zhang, Minqing and
-                  Liu Xin and
+                  Liu, Xin and
-                  Deng Xueyuan and
+                  Deng, Xueyuan and
-                  Cao Shucheng and
+                  Cao, Shucheng and
-                  Wei Hao and
+                  Wei, Hao and
-                  Mei Sen and
+                  Mei, Sen and
-                  Yang Xiaoyu and
+                  Yang, Xiaoyu and
-                  Nie Ziwei and
+                  Nie, Ziwei and
-                  Li Chen and
+                  Li, Chen and
-                  Tian Lu and
+                  Tian, Lu and
-                  Zhu Yuntao and
+                  Zhu, Yuntao and
-                  Zhu Qiongjie and
+                  Zhu, Qiongjie and
-                  Dong Guoqiang and
+                  Dong, Guoqiang and
-                  He Jian},
+                  He, Jian},
   title        = {{COVID-19 CT Lung and Infection Segmentation
                    Dataset}},
   month        = Apr,